 Do you want to know more about sleep apnea?
 Read answers to these commonly asked questions about sleep apnea:

 What are the risk factors for sleep apnea?

 Patients who smoke or drink excessively are more prone to sleep apnea.
 Smoking and drinking can increase inflammation and fluid in the airway.
-As patients age, they are more likely to develop sleep apnea, typically once they turn 40 or older.
-Additionally, patients with excess weight or larger necks have smaller air passageways, contributing to sleep apnea.
+Patients are more likely to develop sleep apnea as they age, typically once they turn 40 or older.
+Patients with excess weight or larger necks also have smaller air passageways, contributing to sleep apnea.